 49. Have a stroll through Parque Capricho

 Parque Capricho is a true hidden gem of Madrid.
-This dreamy park is not too far from the airport of Madrid, but you can reach it easily by metro.
+This dreamy park is not too far from the airport in Madrid, but you can reach it easily by metro.
 And it is really worth getting there: This park really looks like it could come from a fairytale.
 It has many English influences, like its 18th-century sculptures and water features.

-It is only open on Saturday & Sunday from 9am-6.30 pm
+It is only open on Saturday & Sunday from 9 am-6.30 pm

 50. Have a picnic at Parque Oeste

-Parque Oeste (Western Park) is a beautiful park on the Western Side of Madrid right next to Moncloa.
+Parque Oeste (Western Park) is a beautiful park on the western side of Madrid right next to Moncloa.
 It is a great place to relax and just have a nice walk in the afternoon.
 It also has its own Rose Garden.
 And it is not far from the Temple de Debod and the Téleferico of Madrid.

 Madrid Río is an urban park in the South of Madrid.
 It is perfect for running, skateboarding or just for going on a walk towards the river.
 The park is the outcome of the Madrid City Council trying to redevelop the area in order to make it more friendly for citizens and pedestrians.
 And wow, they did a good job!

 52. Check out the countless sculptures at Parque Juan Carlos I